peter50216/trailblazer.github.io/gems/reform/populator.md

 While the `:populate_if_empty` option is only called when no matching form was found for the input, the `:populator` option is always invoked and gives you maximum flexibility for population.
 They're exclusive, you can only use one of the two.

-Aain, note that populators won't be invoked if there's no incoming fragment(s) for the populator's property.
+Again, note that populators won't be invoked if there's no incoming fragment(s) for the populator's property.

 ## Populator: Collections